cod-ux/polly-server/README.md

-# Polly - Backend & VectorDB
+# Polly - A RAG Chatbot that is an expert in UK Policy Reform
 Backend for RAG chabot in Langchain and Django